MachineCreation/food_pantry_notification_project/README.md

 - `main.py` is the application entry point.
 - `app/gui/GUI.py` owns the root window and application context.
 - `app/gui/utilities/routes.py` is the route dispatcher.
 - `app/logic/models/User.py` currently mixes real database calls with temporary fallback authentication values for development.
+For admin access
 - `app/database/setup/create_database.py` exists as the intended database setup entry point, but it is not implemented yet.

 ## Development Priorities

 1. Implement the database bootstrap script.
-2. Finish database-backed sign-in and sign-up behavior end to end.
-3. Register and build the remaining dashboard destination routes.
+2. Register and build the remaining dashboard destination routes.
-4. Add tests around validation, authentication, and database integration.
+3. Add tests around validation, authentication, and database integration.

 ## License